Kneerav/biomechanics/README.md

-This is a work in progress.
-Some of the functions have not been fully tested, and there are many others that will be added in the near future.
-If you'd like to use it (as is), installation instructions are below.
+This package provides functions to perform biomechanics analysis in the R programming language.

+# Install

+To install, use the following:

 ```{r}
 #install the remotes package if you don't akready have it